 How to end your membership in our plan

 If you decide to end your membership you can enroll in another Medicare plan or switch to Original Medicare.
-However, if you want to switch from our plan to Original Medicare but you have not selected a separate Medicare drug plan, you must ask to be disenrolled from our plan.
+However, if you want to switch from our plan to Original Medicare but you haven’t selected a separate Medicare drug plan, you must ask to be disenrolled from our plan.
 There are two ways you can ask to be disenrolled:

 You can make a request in writing to us.
 Contact Member Services at the number at the bottom of this page if you need more information on how to do this.